 The Company's operations are located in Armenia.
-Consequently, the Company is exposed to the economic and financial markets of Armenia which display characteristics of an emerging market.
+Consequently, the Company is exposed to the economic and financial markets of Armenia that display characteristics of an emerging market.
 The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in Armenia.
+Additionally, the breakout of armed conflict in Nagorno-Karabakh in September 2020 followed by cease-fire arrangement over disputed Nagorno-Karabakh territories and the COVID-19 coronavirus pandemic has further increased uncertainty in the business environment.

-The financial statements reflect management's assessment of the impact of the Armenian business environment on the operations and the financial position of the Company.
+The Company's financial statements reflect management's assessment of the impact of the Armenian business environment on the operations and the financial position of the Company.
 The future business environment may differ from management's assessment.